cualquiercosa327/LeapTrainer.js/README.md

-# LeapTrainer.js v0.31
+# LeapTrainer.js v0.4

 A gesture and pose learning and recognition framework for the [Leap Motion](http://www.leapmotion.com/).

+**v0.4 uses Orion.
+Five digits are now always detected per hand.
 **v0.3 adds the capability to learn and recognize motionless poses, as seen in the new video below**.

 For full details of the new features and fixes, [take a look at the release notes](#release-notes).

 Below is [a video of the LeapTrainer UI](http://youtu.be/vOk7oyOA_BI) learning and then recognizing some movements and poses.
-An online demo of the UI [can be found right here](https://rawgithub.com/roboleary/LeapTrainer.js/master/trainer-ui.html).
+An online demo of the UI [can be found right here](https://rawgit.com/zelmon64/LeapTrainer.js/master/trainer-ui.html).
 The previous v0.2 demo video can still be found [right here](http://youtu.be/LlRsuY2zofw).

 [![ScreenShot](./resources/video-splash.png)](http://youtu.be/vOk7oyOA_BI)